mines-csci400/f20a-syllabus/README.md

 ## Prerequisites

 The prerequisite is [CSCI-306 Software Engineering](http://cs-courses.mines.edu/csci306/index.html).
-As long as you have some programming experience (especially in Java), that should be sufficient.
+As long as you have some programming experience, that should be sufficient.
 [CSCI-358 Discrete Math](http://cs-courses.mines.edu/csci358/index.html) is strongly recommended.

 ## WARNING